 If there is a reduced level of cortisol on the second blood sample, then either the dog has Addison’s disease or iatrogenic Cushing’s.
 This reduced response also occurs in dogs that are receiving Mitotane or Ketaconazole therapy for Cushing’s.

 Between 5% and 20% of dogs that have Cushing’s (either PD or AT) will not show the exaggerated response expected with this disease.
-If we suspect Cushing’s in these dogs then the test should be repeated at a later date, or the LDDS test should be performed.
+If this test is normal or borderline in a dog we suspect Cushing’s in these dogs then the test should be repeated at a later date, or the LDDS test should be performed.

 Low Dose Dexamethasone Suppression Test (LDDS)

 This is probably the best test when the history, physical exam, and routine blood panel and urinalysis are consistent with Cushing’s.
+We also use it when we feel there is no chance of Iatrogenic Cushing’s.
 It might also help differentiate between PDH and AT, but that is better determined by the HDDS test (High Dose Dexamethasone Suppression test).
 It only works in dogs because cats get a significant number of false positives.

 This dose of dexamethasone (which is a version of cortisone) suppresses the adrenal gland from producing cortisol in normal dogs, but not those with Cushing’s.
 It achieves this suppression by interfering with the negative feedback mechanism.
 The dexamethasone is monitored by the brain as an excess of cortisone in the bloodstream, so less ACTH is secreted, and therefore less cortisol is secreted by the adrenal gland.